RocketManRC/EMMMA-K-Mini/README.md

 A long press when in Options Mode will change to Config Mode (NOTE this doesn't work when in Options Mode and displaying the Master Volume page.
 Another fault to be fixed!).

 ![Photo](images/IMG_2013.jpg)

+The four configs that can be changed are:

+- Adjacent Pin Filter (when set on which is the default will prevent notes playing from accidentally touching and adjacent pin).
+In general you will want this to be on to make the keyboard easier to play.
+- Dissonant Notes Filter (the default is off).
+- MIDI Channel (default is 1).
+- Modwheel CC value (default is 1).
+- Wireless mode (ESP-Now to use the wireless hub or BLE to use Bluetooth Low Energy).

+To get out of the config menu select either the page "Exit NO Save" or "Save & Exit".
+"Save" means to save the startup values but in either case the current values will be changed.
+If the wireless mode has been changed then the system will restart on exit even with "Exit NO Save" (yet another fault to fix).

+Note that the Key and Scale will be saved on "Save & Exit" but not the Octave.